mlml/autovot/README.md

 Download the latest Praat plugin installer from the [releases page](https://github.com/mlml/autovot/releases)

-Double click on the installer icon and follow the directions.
+Double click on the installer icon, then:
+- In Finder, click `Cmd + shift + G` and enter `~Library/Preferences/Praat Prefs`.
+This will open your Praat Preferences folder where plugins live.
+- Drag the autovot_plugin folder into your Praat Prefs folder.
+- Note that test data for the tutorial and log files will live in this folder whenever you run the Praat plugin.

 **Quick-start:** *Bring me to the* ***[tutorial](#praattutorial)***